Rickenbacker Trail

 Rickenbacker Trail Description

-Rickenbacker Trail begins in southern Miami and continues south along the Rickenbacker Causeway/Crandon Boulevard for nearly 9 miles, traversing the length of Key Biscayne.
+Rickenbacker Trail leaves off in the north from southern Miami and continues south along the Rickenbacker Causeway/Crandon Boulevard for nearly 9 miles, traversing the length of Key Biscayne.
 Along this popular route, you'll have beautiful views of Biscayne Bay, beaches, and palm trees.

 Crandon Park, on the island's north end, was once a coconut plantation and is now a park of more than 800 acres.
 It features a pristine beach, coastal dunes, picnic areas, and an amusement center.
 At the south end of the island is Bill Baggs Cape Florida State Park, where visitors can enjoy the outdoors snorkeling, swimming, kayaking, and hiking.
 Indoor pursuits include a visitor center, museum, and historical lighthouse.